nrsantamaria/give-mouse-cookie/README.md

 If you receive the following error: Error: Can't resolve 'promise-polyfill' Run `npm install promise-polyfill --save-exact`

+If you get some other weird firebase related error
+Run  `npm list`
+It will tell you what file is out of date.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).